StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/stackstate_installation.md

 ## Prepare local Docker registry configuration

 In preparation for the installation of StackState create a `local-docker-registry.yaml` values file that will be used during the Helm installation of StackState.
-Include the following configuration in that file, replacing the `registry.acme.com:5000` with your internal docker registry where the docker images have been uploaded in the previous steps.
+Include the following configuration in that file, replacing the `registry.acme.com:5000` with your internal docker registry where the docker images have been uploaded in the ealier steps.

 ```yaml
 global: